BenisSula/sumano-ops/README.md

 # Sumano Operations Management System (OMS)

-A comprehensive operations management system built with Django backend and React frontend.
+A comprehensive operations management system for Sumano Tech's service delivery tracking and project management.
+Built with Django backend and designed to support our technology services (web development, mobile apps, OMS, portals, and audits).

 ## Project Structure